WyvernDrexx/XXE/README.md

 ## XXE Injection with XInclude

-Not all applications would send XML data from client to server.
-Many of them send data from client to server then, embed it into an XML document on the server and parses it.
+Not all applications would send XML document from client to server.
+Many of them send data in text form, from client to server then, embed it into an XML document and parse it.

-For example, a web application would submit a form through POST data and later the server extracts the data and embeds in a XML document.
-In that case, we cannot use our techniques discussed above because we don't have access to full XML Document.
+For example, a web application would submit a form through POST data and later, extract the form data and embed them in a XML document.
+In that case, we cannot use our techniques discussed above because, we don't have access to full XML Document.

 XML provides a feature that allows us to include a **sub-document** inside a XML Document using **XInclude**.
 To include a sub-document using **XInclude** we use